 Our third session’s Power Point presentation can be found here in PDF format.

 This series is part of speaking engagements that Movie TV Tech Geeks has been doing with Wellness In the Woods about social media.
-You can find out when Curt will be speaking again by following this link to their calendar.
-Plus you can learn about all the great work this non-profit is doing for mental health in Minnesota.
 You can see our last article which covered steps on becoming an authoritative social media influencer.

 Guide to Influencer Marketing